PetroIvaniuk/llms-tools/README.md

 - [MATCHAI](https://www.color.io/) - a powerful web app that can copy the color grading from images so you can apply it to your own
 - [Ideogram](https://ideogram.ai/launch) - AI tools that will make creative expression more accessible, fun, and efficient
 - [Picogen](https://picogen.io/) - nonofficial API to Midjourney AI, Stability AI and DALLE-2 AI
-- [FABRIC](https://sd-fabric.github.io/) - Feedback via Attention-Based Reference Image Conditioning - a technique to incorporate iterative feedback into the generative process of diffusion models based on StableDiffusion.
+- [FABRIC - Feedback via Attention-Based Reference Image Conditioning](https://sd-fabric.github.io/) - a technique to incorporate iterative feedback into the generative process of diffusion models based on StableDiffusion
 - [Controlling Text-to-Image Diffusion by Orthogonal Finetuning (OFT)](https://oft.wyliu.com/) - for adapting text-to-image diffusion models to downstream tasks
 - [InstructPix2Pix Learning to Follow Image Editing Instructions](https://www.timothybrooks.com/instruct-pix2pix/) - a method for editing images from human instructions: given an input image and a written instruction that tells the model what to do, our model follows these instructions to edit the image
 - [Composer](https://damo-vilab.github.io/composer-page/) - a large (5 billion parameters) controllable diffusion model trained on billions of (text, image) pairs.
 It can exponentially expand the control space through composition, leading to an enormous number of ways to generate and manipulate images, i.e., making the infinite use of finite means